Your first day back after maternity leave was tough. Does it get better? Here’s your pep talk and action plan to get through these challenging days.

 When you feel confident with your caretaker, handing the baby off for several hours and going in to work won’t feel too terrible.
 And sometimes it just might even be a much-needed break.

-Your back-to-work pep talk for the first day back after maternity leave
+Why the first day back after maternity leave will get better

 Let’s say you’ve nailed those two factors—your work is awesome, and your child care couldn’t be better.
 Yet you came home from your first day at work miserable, wishing you had been with your baby instead.
 And you dread doing it all over again the next day, and the next.